Entire M line resumes service after amazing renovation

 Check out this amazing time lapse

-On Sunday, the transit system announced with great pride that they are on budget and on time - the brand new elevated M line did indeed reopen Monday at 5 a.m. just in time for rush hour.
+On Sunday, the transit system announced they were on budget and on time, and the brand new elevated M line reopened Monday at 5 a.m. just in time for rush hour.

+For a group of commuters in Ridgewood, Queens, a trip to Midtown was taking more than an hour the old way.
+Now that the renovations are complete, their commute is back down to 35 minutes.

 MTA Chairman Joe Lhota applauded the renovation.

-"This is a major win for our customers - we promised to modernize and stabilize the subway system, and we thank our customers for their continued patience," Lhota said.
+"This is a major win for our customers," he said.
+"We promised to modernize and stabilize the subway system, and we thank our customers for their continued patience."

+Transit President Andy Byford greeted commuters at Fresh Pond Road and hopped on a Manhattan-bound train himself.

+"I rely on public transit, that's how I get around from A to B," Byford said.
+"I also think it would be bizarre if the president of transit didn't use the service."

+"He's actually here talking to us, and he's actually listening to me," commuter Lloyd Z. said.
+"And I'm really happy about that."

 The M line connects Manhattan with Brooklyn and Queens.
 As neighborhoods in the outer boroughs have grown, so too has demand for service.
-The new, elevated tracks are supposed to be smoother and quieter.
-It was also designed to handle the extra passengers from the L line when that shuts down next year.
+The new elevated tracks are supposed to be smoother and quieter, and it was also designed to handle the extra passengers from the L line when it shuts down next year.

-The L line is scheduled to be down for 15 months starting April 2019 so the MTA can finally fix the Canarsie Tunnel which was damaged during Superstorm Sandy.
+The L line is scheduled to be down for 15 months starting April 2019 so the MTA can finally fix the Canarsie Tunnel, which was damaged during Superstorm Sandy.

 ----------